Egypt-Metro/backend/README.md

 ## Overview

-The **Egypt Metro Backend** is a robust API, bussiness logic, metro administration for managing and operating the Egypt Metro platform.
-Built with **Django** and **Django REST Framework (DRF)**, it provides seamless user authentication, metro station data, real-time train schedules, and AI-powered features such as crowd prediction and route optimization.
+The **Egypt Metro Backend** is a robust API, business logic, and metro administration for managing and operating the Egypt Metro platform.
+Built with **Django**, it provides seamless user authentication, station & lines management, trip details, route planning, real-time train schedules, online tickets & subscription management, and AI-powered features such as crowd prediction, route optimization, and Chatbot Support.
+The system efficiently handles approximately **4 million passengers daily**, ensuring scalability and reliability.
 The backend integrates with Flutter (frontend) and AI models, delivering a scalable and efficient solution.

 ---